Its-Vaibhav-2005/Portfolio/README.md

 **Technologies:** Python, Qiskit, Quantum Computing

-* Researched and simulated the effect of Shor’s Algorithm on RSA encryption.
+* Researched and simulated the effect of Shor's Algorithm on RSA encryption.
 * Built quantum circuits using IBM Qiskit for simulating factorization.
 * Analyzed vulnerabilities in classical cryptosystems through quantum models.
 * Explored cryptography and quantum computing intersection at research level.